tikv/sig-transaction/doc/tikv/README.md

 Second, it simplifies the system.
 Otherwise we have to let TiKV maintain states of all active transactions.

 Third, it is beneficial for performance.
-Letting TiKV maintain states of active transactions would lead to extra network communication.
-Large volumn of transactions could overburden TiKV server.
+Large volume of transactions could overburden TiKV server.
 In addition, GC of inactive transactions is a problem.

 TODO: further elaboration

 ### All timestamps are unique

+TODO

-This no longer holds.
-1PC and Async commit could break this guarantee.
+It's true in previous versions of TiKV.
+Enabling 1PC or Async commit features could break this guarantee.

 Multiple transactions may have identical commit timestamps.
-However one transaction must have distinct start_ts and commit_ts.
+Start timestamps are still unique.
+One transaction must have distinct start_ts and commit_ts.

 ### Reads never fail

-Reads never fail in Read Committed level.
-It will always read the latest committed version.
+Reads never fail in the read committed level.
+The client will always read the most recent committed version.

-Reads can fail in Snapshot Isolation level if the key is locked with `lock_ts` < `read_ts`.
+Read requests can return `KeyError` in the snapshot isolation level if the key is locked with `lock_ts` < `read_ts`.
+Then the client can try to resolve the lock and retry until it succeeds.

 ### TiKV nodes do not communicate with each other, only with a client

-TiKV instances do not have to know each other.
+TiKV instances do not have to know each other at the transaction layer.
+In the raft-store layer, they communicate with peers in the same Raft group.

 During the execution of transaction or raw kv requests, a TiKV instance will not need information from other TiKV instances.
 This is guaranteed by the partitioning pattern that TiKV uses.